 keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore | openssl sha1 -binary | openssl base64

 keytool -exportcert -alias androiddebugkey -keystore %HOMEPATH%\.android\debug.keystore | openssl sha1 -binary | openssl base64

 Once you've generated a signature hash with keytool, use the Azure portal to generate the redirect URI:

-- Select Authentication > Add a platform > Android.
+- Under Manage, select Authentication > Add a platform > Android.

 - In the Configure your Android app pane that opens, enter the Signature hash that you generated earlier and a Package name.